learn-co-curriculum/dsc-importing-data-using-pandas/README.md

 ## Summary

-We've spent some time looking into how data importing with Pandas works and some of the methods you can use to manage the import and access the data.
-In the next lesson, lets get some hands on practice!
+We've spent some time looking into how data importing with Pandas works and some of the methods you can use to manage the import and access of data.
+In the next lesson, you'll get some hands on practice!